 The following guidelines have been prepared for project personnel in allowing overweight vehicles to haul within the project.
-These guidelines may be considered written authorization for contractors to exceed legal loads.
+These guidelines may be considered written authorization for Contractors to exceed legal loads.
 This written authorization is subject to modification or revocation by the Resident Engineer as provided below:

-- Hauling overweight loads on subgrade and base courses (primed or unprimed) will be limited to an axle loading that will not result in undesirable stresses in the structures or the roadbed being crossed.
+- 1. Hauling overweight loads on subgrade and base courses (primed or unprimed) will be limited to an axle loading that will not result in undesirable stresses in the structures or the roadbed being crossed.
 Suitable cover and/or shoring must be provided over pipe culverts and small boxes to protect them from damage and excessive stress.
-A minimum of two feet of cover is required over any pipe or box culvert before crossing. - Only legal loads will be allowed to cross bridges (including overpass structures) and hauling will be permitted only after the concrete has attained the anticipated compressive strength required by the specifications. - O An exception is when structures have been designed in accordance with the "Bridge Construction Overload Policy" (contact ADOT Bridge Group) applied when economics, safety, or other reasons dictate that overload vehicles be allowed to haul excavation or borrow over bridge structures during construction. - O When overloaded vehicles are used, it is standard practice to cushion the deck with a nominal thickness of twelve inches of suitable material to protect the deck.
-For additional information refer to the Bridge Design and Detailing Manual. - Hauling operations over Lean Concrete Base (LCB) and Cement Treated Base (CTB) will be limited to legal loads. - All hauling operations over new asphaltic concrete, asphaltic concrete finish course, or other types of bituminous mixtures will be limited to legal loads.
-(See #1 for prime coats) - All hauling operations over new concrete pavement will be limited to legal loads.
-Absolutely no hauling will be permitted until: - o The joints have been sealed - The concrete has obtained a compressive strength of at least 3,000 psi - The concrete has been in place for seven days - Whenever practicable, hauling equipment will be routed so as to avoid concentrations of traffic (channelization) in any particular area. - The weight of loads being hauled will be reduced, or all hauling operations will be suspended when, in the judgment of the Resident Engineer, continuation of the hauling operations being performed will result in distress to any part of the roadbed, base, or pavement structure. - Special circumstances and conditions affecting structures that are not covered by these guidelines should be submitted in writing to the Structures Section for recommendation. - Since hopper scales have become more common for weighing items such as AB and AC, a problem has developed in documenting and enforcing legal size loads.
-In the event this type of scale is proposed, it will be allowed if tare weights of individual hauling units are obtained and documented as follows: - O Tare weight for each individual hauling unit will be considered acceptable if each unit has been tared within a twelve month period prior to or at the beginning of hauling operations.

-O Tare weights must be provided by an authorized state employee.
-An acceptable document of tare weights will include (but not be limited to) the date a unit is tared, truck and trailer number, license plate number of each individual unit (or combination)

-Tare weight of each individual unit.
+A minimum of 2 feet (600 mm) of cover is required over any pipe or box culvert before crossing. - 2.
+Only legal loads will be allowed to cross bridges (including overpass structures) and hauling will be permitted only after the concrete has attained the anticipated compressive strength required by the specifications.

+An exception is when structures have been designed in accordance with the "Bridge Construction Overload Policy" (contact ADOT Bridge Group) applied when economics, safety, or other reasons dictate that overload vehicles be allowed to haul excavation or borrow over bridge structures during construction.

+When overloaded vehicles are used, it is standard practice to cushion the deck with a nominal thickness of 12 inches (300 mm) of suitable material to protect the deck.
+For additional information refer to the Bridge Design and Detailing Manual.

+- 3. Hauling operations over Lean Concrete Base (LCB) and Cement Treated Base (CTB) will be limited to legal loads. - 4.
+All hauling operations over new asphaltic concrete, asphaltic concrete finish course, or other types of bituminous mixtures will be limited to legal loads.
+(See #1 for prime coats.) - 5.
+All hauling operations over new concrete pavement will be limited to legal loads.
+Absolutely no hauling will be permitted until 1) the joints have been sealed, 2) the concrete has obtained a compressive strength of at least 3,000 psi (20 MPa), and 3) the concrete has been in place for 7 days.

+- 6. Whenever practicable, hauling equipment will be routed so as to avoid concentrations of traffic (channelization) in any particular area. - 7.
+The weight of loads being hauled will be reduced, or all hauling operations will be suspended when, in the judgment of the Resident Engineer, continuation of the hauling operations being performed will result in distress to any part of the roadbed, base, or pavement structure. - 8.
+Special circumstances and conditions affecting structures that are not covered by these guidelines should be submitted in writing to the Structures Section for recommendation. - 9.
+Since hopper scales have become more common for weighing items such as AB and AC, a problem has developed in documenting and enforcing legal size loads.
+In the event this type of scale is proposed, it will be allowed if tare weights of individual hauling units are obtained and documented as follows: Tare weight for each individual hauling unit will be considered acceptable if each unit has been tared within a 12-month period prior to or at the beginning of hauling operations.
+Tare weights must be provided by an authorized state employee.
+An acceptable document of tare weights will include (but not be limited to) the date a unit is tared, truck and trailer number, license plate number of each individual unit (or combination), and tare weight of each individual unit.